AsgarDatari/ChatWeb/README.md

 # ChatWeb

-A ChatWeb is a web application used to communicate globally with people.
+A ChatWeb is a web application used for global communication with people.

-Deployed on Vercel : chatweb-awful.vercel.app
+Deployed on Vercel: chatweb-awful.vercel.app

-YOU CAN SIGNUP WITH ANY RANDOM EMAIL OR ANY EMAIL, WE CANT SEE THE PASSWORD, WE USE ETHICAL TECHNIQUES TO SOLVE THE PROBLEM.
+<h3> You can sign up or sign in with any email, as this is just a project.
+We don't save or share your password because we store everything in Firebase, and we use Firebase's inbuilt functions for signing in, signing up, and signing out. </h3>

-The Project came to running state due to the hardwork of 3 :
+The project reached its running state due to the hard work of three individuals:"

-   1. Asgar Datari [ Frontend Designer & Team Leader ]
+   * Asgar Datari [Frontend Designer & Team Leader]
-   2. Aaquif Qureshi [ Backend Engineer & Database Engineer ]
+   * Aaquif Qureshi [Backend Engineer & Database Engineer]
-   3. Mrunal Shah [ Backend Architect & Mentor ]
+   * Mrunal Shah [Backend Architect & Mentor]

 ##### ScreenShots #####
 <table>